erichs/erichs.github.io/source/_posts/2014-06-27-live-and-let-live.markdown

 In the [previous post][LastTime] I talked about the Useless Use of Cat.

 [LastTime]: /blog/2014/06/27/curious-case-of-the-disappearing-cats/ "Curious Case of the Disappearing Cats"

+# more than one way to TMTOWTDI
+# broken windows
+# getting better, all the time
+# enter refactoring